Parking Ticket Invoice Template

 A parking ticket invoice requests payment in relation to wrongful parking or a breach of the conditions of use of a parking area.
 The invoice generally requests a sum of money within a specified and clearly displayed timeframe.

 While the terms “parking ticket” and “parking ticket invoice” are mostly interchangeable, typically a parking ticket refers to a ticket issued by local authorities, such as police officers employed by a city, whereas a parking ticket invoice can be issued by a parking operator.
 A parking operator is generally someone entrusted with the responsibility of enforcing the conditions of use of a particular property.

 Common Ticketable Offenses

-Privately issued tickets can be distributed for any activity the company deems as wrong (and can be proved in court as wrongdoing).
+Privately issued tickets can be distributed for any activity the company deems wrong and can be proved in court as a breach.
 These can include:

-- Staying past the allotted time (meter runs out)
+- Staying past the allotted or metered time;

-- Parking in a handicap or reserved spot
+- Parking in a handicapped spot or reserved spot; and

 Average Ticket Cost